Reading time: 11 min

 EXEC sp_executesql @sql; -- in this EXEC statement we execute dynamic sql

-In the course of analyzing this piece of code our tool will check\parse\analyze all the statements one by one from the beginning.
-DECLARE statement with variables will go first, then SET statements will follow.
-Please, note that at this point our migration tool is not able to understand that the dynamic SQL statement is used in the second SET statement.
-It will be found out on the next step, when parsing EXEC statement.
-So, when parsing EXEC statement SQLWays Wizard will see that system procedure "sp_executesql" is called, and it "knows" that this procedure works with dynamic sql statements.
-Sql converter expects that this EXEC will contain a constant string with SQL code or variable that stores an SQL statement that should be executed.
-In our sample we have @sql variable that stores the statement.
+While analyzing this piece of code, Ispirer Toolkit checks, parses, and analyzes all the statements one by one from the beginning.
+DECLARE statement with variables goes first, then SET statements follow.
+Please note that at this point, Ispirer Toolkit cannot understand why the dynamic SQL statement is used in the second SET statement.
+It will be found in the next step when parsing the EXEC statement.
+So, when parsing the EXEC statement, SQLWays Wizard understands what the system procedure "sp_executesql" is called, and it "knows" that this procedure works with dynamic SQL statements.
+SQL converter expects this EXEC to contain a constant string with SQL code or variable that stores an SQL statement that should be executed.
+In our sample, we have an @sql variable that stores the statement.

-So, after that, the migration tool will go back and try to find all the SET statements that assign values to this variable (@sql variable in our case).
-There is only one such statement in the sample and the tool "knows" that in this assignment is used sql statement, so it treats this string as sql statement:
+Following that, the migration tool returns and tries to find all the SET statements that assign values to this variable (@sql variable in our case).
+There is only one such statement in the sample, and the tool "knows" that this assignment uses an SQL statement, so it treats this string as an SQL statement:

 'SELECT * FROM ' + @table